lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 - flexibleCamelCase: change the first letter of each word but the first to uppercase, then remove gaps between words
 - PascalCase: everything to lower case, then change the first letter of each word to uppercase, then remove gaps between words
 - FlexiblePascalCase: change the first letter of each word to uppercase, then remove gaps between words
 - snake_case: everything to lower case, then replace gaps between words with one underscore (_).
-Characters other than undercores, letters and numbers are stripped out.
+Characters other than undercores, flat letters (non accentuated) and numbers are stripped out.
 - CONSTANT_CASE: everything to upper case, then replace gaps between words with one underscore (_)